 By Janet Desnoyer

 As you might expect, transportation in the Lindenwood Neighborhood has undergone significant changes over the years.
-I would like to highlight two items which were mentioned repeatedly when interviewing older residents of the neighborhood.
+I would like to highlight two items that were mentioned repeatedly when interviewing older residents of the neighborhood.

-One referenced the role which the railroad played in the early settlement and access to downtown.
+One referenced the role that the railroad played in the early settlement and access to downtown.
 The other was the role of the infamous Fyler Avenue Bridge as a main foot and car artery for access to Maplewood.

 The area now known as Lindenwood originally consisted of parts of a vast Spanish land grant granted to Charles Gratiot in 1798.
 During the first half of the nineteenth century, this broad area was subdivided into various large tracts and turned into farms.

 The St. Louis city limits did not change until 1870.
 In 1888, part of the Gratiot/Lindenwood area was subdivided and called the Harlem Place Subdivision.
 It was truly a rural suburb in those days.

 The street car line ended at Kingshighway and Arsenal.
 However, starting in 1855, one could board the Frisco suburban train.
 The Frisco line ran through this area and was responsible for the development that followed.
 The Lindenwood Station, located at the corner of Marquette and McCausland, served as a commuter stop for trains heading into downtown St. Louis from the 1880s to the 1920s.

 Pictured is an advertisement from the St. Louis “Spectator,” published in 1891 which promotes beautiful Lindenwood.
 Many persons who came from Kirkwood, Webster Groves, and farther west, and many people of the Lindenwood area wishing to “go to town” came and went from the Lindenwood Train Station.